James G. Blaine: Plumed Knight

 Though he was damaged by the Mulligan letters, Blaine entered the convention as the favorite.
 Five other men were also considered serious candidates: Benjamin Bristow, the Kentucky-born Treasury Secretary; Roscoe Conkling, Blaine's old enemy and now a Senator from New York; Senator Oliver P. Morton of Indiana; Governor Rutherford B. Hayes of Ohio; and Governor John F. Hartranft of Pennsylvania.

 Blaine was nominated by Illinois orator Robert G. Ingersoll in what became a famous speech:

-The speech was a success and Ingersoll's appellation of "plumed knight" remained a nickname for Blaine for years to come.
-On the first ballot, no candidate received the required majority of 378, but Blaine had the most votes, with 285 and no other candidate had more than 125.
-There were a few vote shifts in the next five ballots, and Blaine climbed to 308 votes, with his nearest competitor at just 111.
-On the seventh ballot the situation shifted drastically as anti-Blaine delegates began to coalesce around Hayes; by the time the balloting ended, Blaine's votes had risen to 351, but Hayes surpassed him at 384, a majority.
+The speech was a success and Ingersoll's description of Blaine as a "plumed knight" remained a nickname for Blaine for years to come.
+On the first ballot, no candidate received the required majority of 378, but Blaine had the most votes, with 285, and no other candidate had more than 125.
+There were a few vote shifts in the next five ballots, and Blaine climbed to 308 votes, with his nearest competitor having just 111.
+On the seventh ballot, however, the situation shifted drastically because anti-Blaine delegates began to coalesce around Hayes.
+By the time the balloting ended, Blaine's votes had risen to 351, but Hayes surpassed him with 384, a majority.

 Blaine received the news at his home in Washington and telegraphed Hayes his congratulations.
 In the subsequent contest of 1876, Hayes was elected after a contentious compromise over disputed electoral votes.
-The results of the convention had further effects on Blaine's political career, as Bristow, having lost the nomination, also resigned as Treasury Secretary three days after the convention ended.
+The results of the convention had further effects on Blaine's political career because Bristow, having lost the nomination, resigned as Treasury Secretary three days after the convention ended.
 President Grant selected Senator Lot M. Morrill of Maine to fill the cabinet post, and Maine's governor, Seldon Connor, appointed Blaine to the now-vacant Senate seat.
-When the Maine Legislature reconvened that autumn, they confirmed Blaine's appointment and elected him to the full six-year term that would begin on March 4, 1877.
+When the Maine Legislature reconvened that autumn, it confirmed Blaine's appointment and elected him to the full six-year term that would begin on March 4, 1877.